ShaffySwitcher/RhythmHeavenSilver/README.md

-# RhythmTengokuENPatch
+# Rhythm Heaven Silver English Fan translation
-Rhythm Tengoku English Patch is a project started in 2011/2012 to translate the exclusive JAP game Rhythm Tengoku in english for making it be playable for everyone, and was restarted in 2019 by another guy (me).
+The Rhythm Tengoku Silver is a project started in 2008 to translate the exclusive JPN game Rhythm Tengoku in english for making it be playable for everyone, then was stopped in 2012 (and updated in 2017).
+In this time I decided to continue it.
 Feel free to contribute.
 # Credits
-* Thanks to W hat and the EN team for making this.
+* Thanks to W hat and the Rhythm Heaven Silver team for starting and making this project.
+* Thanks to Malalaika for the help.
-* Thanks to Malalaika for the help (Debug_Menu.ips patch and other things).
+* Thanks to WindowsTiger for the help given and the H&S screen.
 * Thanks to you for playing the game and using the patch!
-* A BIG thanks to WindowsTiger for the H&S Hack
-# Compile
-* Create a folder called "Game"
-* Put your original backup of Rhythm Tengoku in the folder called "Game" and call it "rh-jpn.gba"
-* Then launch "compile.bat"
-### Wiki
+### Compile
-Please check out the wiki it's has alot of useful information
+Everything is in the wiki.